eclipsehq/Rune-v2/README.md

 ## ⚙️ Configuration

-Edit the `cfg/config.json` file with your credentials:
+Edit `cfg/config.json` with your details:

 ```json
 {